fvsch/servitsy/README.md

 <img alt="Web browser screenshot of a directory listing for the servitsy source code, served by servitsy on localhost:8080" src="https://raw.githubusercontent.com/fvsch/servitsy/refs/heads/main/doc/example.png" width="820">

-## Installation

-Use `servitsy` directly with `npx servitsy`, or install it globally with `npm install -g servitsy`.

-> ![NOTE]
-> `servitsy` is a command-line tool published as a npm package; it requires Node.js 18 or higher.

 ## Usage

 ```sh
 npx servitsy [directory] [options]
 ```

-By default, `servitsy` will:
+> [!NOTE]
+> servitsy is a command-line tool, published as a npm package.
+It requires Node.js version 18 (or higher).

+Calling servitsy without any option will:

 - serve the current directory at `http://localhost:8080` (listening on hostname `0.0.0.0`);
 - try the next port numbers if `8080` is not available;
 - serve `index.html` files for folders, and `.html` files when the extension was omitted in the URL;
-- list directory contents (for folders without an index file).
+- serve directory listings (for folders without an index file).

 ## Options

-You can configure the behavior of `servitsy` [with options](https://github.com/fvsch/servitsy/blob/main/doc/options.md).
-Here are a couple examples:
+You can configure servitsy's behavior [with options](https://github.com/fvsch/servitsy/blob/main/doc/options.md).
+For example:

 ```sh
 # serve current folder on port 3000, with CORS headers